bigearth/bitblog/_posts/2018-03-12-multingual-mnemonics.md

 date:   2018-03-12
 ---

 Bitcoin Cash is meant for people all over EARTH.
 Most of those people don't speak english.
-That's why today we're releasing wordlists so you can generate mnemonics in 8 different languages to help spread $BCH to people all over the planet.
+That's why today we're releasing `mnemonicWordLists` so you can generate mnemonics in 8 different languages to help spread $BCH to people all over the planet.

 ## `mnemonicWordLists`